-When searching for heating oil companies in the Cape Cod area, Snow’s is your trusted provider.
+When searching for heating oil, propane, and HVAC companies in the Cape Cod area, Snow’s is your trusted provider.
 As a local heating fuel company, we’re there for you when you need us!

 Snow’s has been owned and operated by members of the Snow family for five generations.
 The family business consists of Snow’s Fuel Company, your trusted heating fuel company in Cape Cod, MA, and Snow’s Home & Garden, a retail store and garden center, both located on Main Street in Orleans, MA.
 In 2011, Snow’s opened a satellite home and garden retail store on Route 39 in Harwich, MA.

 Our team of expert technicians and office staff are knowledgeable about all of our products and services, and we will happily work within your preferences and budget when it comes to your energy options.
 Learn about what some of our current customers have to say about Snow’s, or contact us to learn more about our company.

 The ancestors of the Snow family were one of the seven families to settle Eastham and its off-shoot, Orleans.
 Since 1644, the Snow family has served the town both in government and business, a tradition that continues today.
 In the 1870s, Captain Aaron Snow transported coal, grain, and other items along the eastern coast aboard the merchant ship Nettie M. Rogers.
 He first conducted business from a shed and wharf he owned on Town Cove.
 There, friends and neighbors gathered to buy the conveniences he brought back for them.
 Over a century later, members of the Snow family continue Aaron’s tradition of accommodating customers.